biocontext-ai/knowledgebase-mcp/README.md

 > [!WARNING]
 > If possible, we encourage you to run BioContextAI Knowledgebase MCP locally to avoid rate limits and ensure the service's availability for applications that rely on remote hosting.

+The Knowledgebase MCP is part of the wider [BioContextAI project](https://biocontext.ai).
 The **BioContextAI Registry** catalogues community servers that expose biomedical databases and analysis tools, providing the community with a resource for tool discovery and distribution.
-The ecosystem index can be found at: https://biocontext.ai/ecosystem.
+The registry index can be found at: https://biocontext.ai/registry.

+## Citation

+If our work is useful to your research, please cite it as below.

+> TBA.

 ## Implemented Tools